apfaudio/tiliqua/gateware/docs/custom_dsp.rst

         # Timestep - this is how fast our output point X, Y, Z moves around - which is
         # directly proportional to the oscillator frequency
-        #
-        # Here represented as an 'inverse' (or reciprocal) timestep, so we can use
-        # multiplication instead of division later on.
         dt_inv = fixed.Const(0.01, shape=sq)

         # Output scale - Since the equations will emit results between ``(-30..30)`` and